-- Remain current on all rent, fees or other balances monies owed to the PBRA property.
-Families with outstanding debts will be considered ineligible (including families who are in a repayment agreement). - Families with outstanding debts who are in a repayment agreement and who are current on their payments within the agreement are considered eligible. - Families with active repayment agreements must continue to make all payments until the balance is paid in full or risk losing their voucher assistance.

-- Provide at least 30 day notice of their intent to vacate the unit to the property management. - Participate in the move out inspection. - Turn in their keys to the property management. - Pay all move out expenses that may be charged after moving to their new home with voucher assistance. - If necessary, repayment agreements can be established to pay any outstanding move out balances. - Failure to pay the move out balance or to remain current in any repayment agreements that are established is grounds for termination of the family's voucher assistance. - Pay all moving expenses related to the move from the PBRA property to their voucher assisted unit.
+- Remain current on all rent, fees or other monies owed to the PBRA property.
+Families with outstanding debts will be considered ineligible (including families who are in a repayment agreement).
+Eligibility for a housing choice voucher will require the debt to be paid in full. - Provide at least 30 day notice of their intent to vacate the unit to the property management. - Participate in the move out inspection. - Turn in their keys to the property management. - Pay all move out expenses that may be charged after moving to their new home with voucher assistance. - o If necessary, repayment agreements can be established to pay any outstanding move out balances. - Failure to pay the move out balance or to remain current in any repayment agreements that are established is grounds for termination of the family's voucher assistance. - Pay all moving expenses related to the move from the PBRA property to their voucher assisted unit.